 The Zen of Hosting: Part 7 - MOSS

-A great example of how this is done, is one of our first customers who got their own mini-environment within our hosted environment.
-So they don't sit on our big MOSS farm, they have their own one and have some special customizations to it, but the principals of their solution and the HMC one is very similar.
-The customer is South African Tourism's (SAT) and their web site is www.freesatsite.co.za.
-One of the special changes is the use of specialised custom authentication provider, which was changed from an LDAP one to one that uses Windows Live!
-So your MSN login becomes your web site login (how cool is that) and it includes a full self provisioning system which allows SAT members to login, and provision a new site in seconds.
-Rather than being completely separate domains each new web site is a sub-site of www.freesatsite.co.za.
-Please don't think I suddenly became a great MOSS expert, I really just provided servers and the environment for this brilliant solution, the team that built this solution are the guys from Blacklight who designed the UI and all the themes support and to Mark Lenferna de la Motte and his team who did the bulk of the heavy lifting configuration to make MOSS do it's magic.
+A great example of how this is done is one of our first customers, who got their own mini-environment within our hosted environment.
+So they don’t sit on our big MOSS farm; they have their own one and have some special customizations to it—but the principles of their solution and the HMC one are very similar.
+The customer is South African Tourism (SAT), and their website is www.freesatsite.co.za.
+One of the special changes is the use of a specialized custom authentication provider, which was switched from an LDAP one to one that uses Windows Live! (so your MSN login becomes your website login—how cool is that?).
+It also includes a full self-provisioning system, which allows SAT members to log in and provision a new site in seconds.
+Rather than being completely separate domains, each new website is a sub-site of www.freesatsite.co.za.